• About Us

 Overview

 Washington University in St. LouisDespite demanding academic programs, Washington University has an active social atmosphere on campus.
 With more than 450 clubs and organizations, there are activities for every individual’s interests.
 A significant segment of the population belongs to Greek organizations.
-About 15 percent of students are affiliated with one of the twelve fraternities or eight sororities.
+About 16 percent of students are affiliated with one of the eleven fraternities or nine sororities.

 Washington University students speak highly of the residential housing on campus.
 About 70 percent of undergraduates live on campus.
 Residencies include the Wohl Student Center, the Habif Health and Wellness Center, several student-owned WUSTLbusinesses, and intramural sports fields.
 The university also has one of the oldest student newspapers in the country.
 “Student Life,” the biweekly publication, was first published in 1878.
 Washington University has a strong sports presence.
 Their teams compete in the National Collegiate Athletic Association (NCAA) and the University Athletic Association at the Division III levels.
 They also have club sports like volleyball, soccer, track and field, and Ultimate Frisbee.